Cracking the carapace – the challenges of tortoise medicine and surgery

-Tortoises can make an interesting pet, although they can present a challenge, due to their size and dietary habits.
-A talk later this week [Wednesday 9 October] will provide owners with essential information about how to care for their tortoise properly to keep it in good health.
+A talk on Wednesday 9 October, organised by the Small Animal Practice at the University of Bristol’s School of Veterinary Sciences, will provide owners with essential information about how to care for their tortoise properly to keep it in good health.

 Colin Blakey, a vet who heads up the exotic pet service in the Small Animal Practice, who will be giving the talk, said: “The shell of tortoises offers particular difficulties when it comes to working out what is going on inside but with the use of advanced imaging technologies we can now look inside these mysterious creatures to find out what is wrong.”

 Colin’s talk will discuss the challenges of investigating a sick tortoise and what can be done to pick up problems early or prevent them in the first place.

 Admission is free for Langford Veterinary Services (LVS) clients or £5 for non-clients.
 To book a place at the talk, contact the Small Animal Practice on tel 01934 852422 or book online at www.langfordvets.co.uk/tortoise_event